lfaoro/ion/README.md

 exactly the steps that lead to its encryption.

 ncrypt is F/OSS -- anyone can check how data is being encrypted and handled, spot eventual issues and fix insecurities.

+Designed with user-friendliness in mind, aspiring to be used also by non-dev users.